How to Open a Bank Account in Australia as a Non-Resident

 - Receiving payments from an Australian employer

-- Paying rent, utilities, or other local expenses
+- Paying rent, utilities, or other expenses

 - Setting up recurring payments or direct debits